Casual sexual encounters on holidays make for lifelong memories, but the imprint left behind can be less desirable.

 “In this one location in Gran Canaria, we found that sex sports in places of bushy, dense vegetation and ‘nebkhas’ (vegetated dune hummocks) were having a significant impact on the aeolian landforms and native plants there, including waste left behind.”

-The study found 10 plant species were impacted, eight of which are native and three endemic to the hot, dry and saline type of dunes of the Canary Islands.
+The study found that 10 plant species were impacted, eight of which are native and three endemic to the hot, dry, and saline type of dunes of the Canary Islands.

 “No matter what the human activity, popular coastal tourist locations need to closely monitor ecology and erosion trends,” says co-author Professor Patrick Hesp, from Flinders University, who also studies Australian arid-zone coastal and inland dunefields.

 Maspalomas is not the only dune space that registers this type of activity in the world, he says, so we need to raise awareness about patterns of the effects of cruising on dune systems with environmental protection.
 Some sex spaces have been detected in Australia.

 Beach use and management can result in long-term changes in beach-dune systems, the authors warn.